scalalandio/chimney/docs/docs/cookbook.md

 ## Changing the flags for every derivation in the project

-While `TransformerConfiguration` let us share configs (flags) between several derivations, we might also want to set up some of them globally, for the whole project.
-Luckily, Scala 2.12, 2.13 and 3.3 give us `-Xmacro-settings` flag, which is intended to pass configuration into the macros.
+While `TransformerConfiguration` lets us share configs (flags) between several derivations, we might also want to set up some of them globally for the whole project.
+Scala 2 and Scala 3 provide the `-Xmacro-settings` flag for passing configuration into macros.

 !!! example